ci-bonfire/Sprint/myth/_docs_src/general/themes.md

 The keys in the array are the name they are referenced by when removing the them or using the `display` method (see below).
 These names must match the folder name within the themes folder in order for the views to be found.
 The values are the paths to the themes folder, relative to the site's `index.php`.

-If you need to add configuration items on the fly, you will need to modify that config entry since it is used by a couple of different libraries.

 ### Themers
 The Theme system is expandable to use most any PHP template library out there.
-To do so you would create a new class that extends from the [Myth\Interfaces\ThemerInterface](interfaces/template) class.
+To do so you would create a new class that extends from the [Myth\Interfaces\ThemerInterface](interfaces/themers) class.
 The class is then instantiated at run time using the class that is set in the `config/application.php` configuration file.

 	$config['active_themer'] = '\Myth\Themers\ViewThemer';

 ## Using Themes

-In order to use the theming system, your controller must extend the `ThemedController` or one of its children, like the `FrontController `or `AuthenticatedController`.
+In order to use the theming system, your controller must extend the `ThemedController`.
 This provides a set of simple methods to make using themes simple.

 ### render()
 The `render()` method is the primary means of interacting with the system.
 Use it to display the final page to the user.
 It should be the last action in your method.
+The view name will be automatically determined by the system based on the module/controller/method names, unless you've set the view to use yourself with `$this->themer->setView()`.

 	$this->render();